 We recommend that you use a 14-inch or smaller flat-bottomed wok.
 Make sure the wok bottom sits flat on the grate.
+Only a flat-bottomed wok s grate.
 Only a flat-bottomed wok should be used.
 They are available at your local retail store.